paradigmn/ultrastar_pitch/README.md

 v0.6x - improved model accuracy and prediction speed
 v0.64 - switched from scipy.io to wave library to load audio
 v0.70 - use statistical distribution to improve the prediction
+v0.71 - switched from median to highest likelihood pitch evaluation

 ### todo
 * improve exception handling